joshuaclayton/unused/README.md

 analyze the codebase; as such, you'll need to have `ag` available in your `$PATH`.
 This is set as an explicit dependency in Homebrew.

+Alternatively, if you'd like to use [RipGrep](https://github.com/BurntSushi/ripgrep), you can do so with the `--search rg` flag.
+Be sure to have RipGrep installed first.

 ## Testing

 To run the test suite, run: